Massively Parallel Algorithms for Small Subgraph Counting: Preliminaries

 \subsection{Counting $k$-cliques and 5-subgraphs.}

-We use a similar technique for both problems of exactly counting the number of $k$-cliques and of subgraphs up to size $5$.
-See~\cref{app:exact-k-clique} for details on the former task, and~\cref{sec:5-subgraphs} for details on the latter. \tnote{Let $H$ denote the subgraph of interest.
+We use similar techniques for both problems of exactly counting the number of $k$-cliques and of exactly counting subgraphs up to size $5$.
+See~\cref{app:exact-k-clique} for details on the former task, and~\cref{sec:5-subgraphs} for details on the latter.
+Our final result is the first MPC algorithm for counting any \emph{arbitrary} subgraph $H$ of size at most $5$ in $\poly(\log n)$ MPC rounds.

+Let $H$ denote the subgraph of interest.
 We say that a subgraph that can be mapped to a subset of $H$ of size $i$ is a \emph{$i$-subcopy of $H$}.
-Our main contribution in this section is a procedure that in each round, tries to extend $i$-subcopies of $H$ to $(i+1)$-subcopies of $H$, by increasing the total space by a factor of at most $\alpha$.
-This is possible by ordering the vertices in $H$ such that each vertex has at most $O(\alpha)$ outgoing neighbors, so that in each iteration only $\alpha$ possible extensions should be considered per each previous discovered subcopy. }
+Our main contribution in this section is a new MPC procedure that in each round, tries to extend $i$-subcopies of $H$ to $(i+1)$-subcopies of $H$ by increasing the total space by a factor of at most $\alpha$.
+This is possible by ordering the vertices in $H$ such that each vertex has at most $O(\alpha)$ outgoing neighbors so that in each iteration only $\alpha$ possible extensions should be considered per each previously discovered subcopy.